hyroai/agenda/guide/src/intro.md

 👩 2 large pizzas with mushrooms
 🤖 Cool.
 What is your phone number?
 👩 212 222 2222
 🤖 Okay.
-What is your email?
-👩 alice@gmail.com
-🤖 Okay.
 Thank you Alice!
-I got your phone: 212 222 2222, and your email: alice@gmail.com.
-We are sending you 2 large pizzas with mushrooms to 881 Mill Street Greenville SC.
+The phone I got is 212 222 2222.
+   We are sending you you 2 large pizzas with mushrooms.
 ```

 Collecting data or making up transcriptions to cover all the options, even with machine learning is a pretty tedious task, and would be hard to maintain over time.